Mount Saint Mary's University, Los Angeles: Chalon Campus

-Doheny Campus
+Doheny campus

-The university grew to two campuses in 1962 when it was given 20 acre, holding two city blocks of Queen Anne style and Victorian mansions, in Los Angeles next to the University of Southern California.
-The tranquil property was formerly owned by Edward L. Doheny and his wife, the Countess Estelle Doheny, who made their fortune in oil.
+The university grew to two campuses in 1962 when it was given 20 acre, holding two city blocks of Queen Anne style and Victorian mansions, in the West Adams District The property was formerly owned by Edward L. Doheny and his wife, the Countess Estelle Doheny, who made their fortune in oil.
 The Chester Place residences were built at the turn of the century by Judge Charles Silent.

+The Dohenys purchased the mansion at #8 Chester Place in 1901.
+Due to his wife's desire for more privacy, Edward L. Doheny went on to purchase all thirteen remaining lots on Chester Place in order to make it into a secure, gate- guarded street.
 The university named the campus after the Countess Doheny and her husband.
-Due to the Countess' desire for privacy, the Dohenys purchased all the adjacent houses and made it into a private street.
-The University Park campus is located in one of the oldest neighborhoods of the city.

 The Doheny campus first played host to the university's Associate in Arts program when it opened in 1962.
-Forty years later, in 2002, the university began its first doctoral degree, in physical therapy, which joined the other graduate programs now offered at the Doheny campus.
+Forty years later, in 2002, the university began its first doctoral degree, in physical therapy, which joined the other graduate programs offered at the Doheny campus.
+The first class of DPT students graduated in 2005.

 In 1992, the university launched its Weekend and Evening College program at the Chalon campus, which primarily focuses on providing working professionals the opportunity to complete their undergraduate degrees within four years by attending classes scheduled on weekends.
 The Weekend and Evening College program moved to the Doheny campus in 2006, joining a number of courses for the associate and graduate programs offered at Doheny on weekday evenings and on weekends, furthering the idea of accessibility introduced by Weekend and Evening College.

 Doheny is home to the university's associate, daytime and evening graduate programs, Weekend and Evening College (undergraduate and graduate), and educational credential programs.

+Hollywood Studio

+In 2022, the Mount opened a third academic location named the Hollywood Studio.
+Though not officially a campus, it serves as home to the university's Film, Media, and Communication department and is used to conduct tech-heavy multimedia courses.
+The Hollywood Studio also contains a podcast studio, computer lab, sound editing bay, full recording studio with isolation booth, and a 1,200 square foot shooting stage.

+The Geena Davis Institute on Gender in Media is historically affiliated with the university.
+The current relationship is not clear, as the Institute's website contains no references to the university.